JuliaImages/juliaimages.github.io/docs/src/pkgs/index.md

   * [ImageSegmentation.jl](https://github.com/JuliaImages/ImageSegmentation.jl) provides several image
     segmentation algorithms.

-Items marked with \* means that they are reexported by `Images.jl` via [Reexport.jl](https://github.com/simonster/Reexport.jl) so that you can import all of them with only `using Images`.

 !!! tip
     For package developers, `Images.jl` is usually a large dependency to be included in the `deps` section of your `Project.toml`.
 Hence it is reccomended to add only `ImageCore` together with the exact sub-packages